Skyscanner/backpack-react-native/UNRELEASED.md

   - Added dark mode support.

 - react-native-bpk-appearance:
+  - Allow top level dynamic values to be provided to `BpkDynamicStyleSheet`.
-  - `BpkNamedStyles` type is now being exported.
+  - `BpkStyleSheetNamedStyles` type is now being exported.

+- react-native-bpk-component-card:
+  - Added dark mode support.

 ## How to write a good changelog entry